Epsilon Monocerotis: A Lemon and Vanilla Double Star

 Sketch of Epsilon Monocerotis

-I see a pale yellow primary star with a whiter smaller companion nearby.
-I understand there is a third companion around 12.7 magnitude; however, I’m unable to see this star.
-Nearby, there are four faint, yet equally-bright, stars in a parallelogram shape.
+I see a pale yellow primary star with a whiter, smaller companion nearby.
+I understand that there is a third companion with an apparent magnitude of around 12.7; however, I’m unable to see this star.
+Nearby, there are four faint, yet equally bright, stars in a parallelogram shape.

 Key Stats